JetBrains/kotlin-native/samples/watchos/README.md

 To build and run the sample do the following:

+1. Open watchosSample.xcodeproj and fix bundle and development team in project settings or
-1. Fix bundleIdPrefix and DEVELOPMENT_TEAM in project.yml and generate XCode project with xcodegen (https://github.com/yonaskolb/XcodeGen/).
+1a.
+Fix bundleIdPrefix, DEVELOPMENT_TEAM and WKAppBundleIdentifier in project.yml and generate XCode project
+    with xcodegen (https://github.com/yonaskolb/XcodeGen/).

-2. Open generated `watchosSample.xcodeproj` with Xcode.
+    Open generated `watchosSample.xcodeproj` with Xcode.

+2. Update property WKAppBundleIdentifier in plists/Ext/Info.plist with new ID of the watch application.

-3. Now build and run the application on a connected iPhone with Xcode or simulator.
+3. Now build and run the application on a connected iPhone with paired iWatch or simulator.

 Note that in this example we do not use storyboards, and instead create user interface components programmatically.

+First run of application on the physical watch could be blocked, so run it from watch menu and explicitly confirm that developer is trusted.